G-Research/ParquetSharp/docs/TypeFactories.md

     }
 ```

+### Learn More

-But do check [TestLogicalTypeFactory.cs](../csharp.test/TestLogicalTypeFactory.cs) for a more comprehensive set of examples, as there are many places that can be customized and optimized by the user.
+Check [TestLogicalTypeFactory.cs](../csharp.test/TestLogicalTypeFactory.cs) for a more comprehensive set of examples, as there are many places that can be customized and optimized by the user.